Necrotizing Enterocolitis

 Prevention of Necrotizing Enterocolitis

-At-risk infants should ideally be fed breast milk, and feedings should begin with small amounts that are gradually increased according to standardized protocols.
-(Preterm formula is an appropriate substitute if breast milk is not available.)
+At-risk infants should ideally be fed human milk, and feedings should begin with small amounts that are gradually increased according to standardized protocols (1).
+(Preterm formula is an appropriate substitute if human milk is not available.)
 Hypertonic formula, medications, or contrast material should be avoided.
 Anemia, low oxygen saturations, and polycythemia should be treated promptly.
 In particular, when possible, antibiotics and acid-suppressing medications should be avoided.

-Probiotics (eg, Bifidus infantis, ) help prevent NEC, but further studies to determine optimal dosing and appropriate strains are required before routine use (1, 2).
+Probiotics (eg, Bifidus infantis, Lactobacillus acidophilusLactobacillus acidophilus) help prevent NEC, but further studies to determine optimal dosing and appropriate strains are required before routine use (2, 3).

-Corticosteroids may be given to pregnant women who are at risk of preterm birth to help prevent necrotizing enterocolitis (3).
+Corticosteroids may be given to pregnant people who are at risk of preterm birth to help prevent NEC (4).

 Prevention references

-1. 1. van den Akker CHP, van Goudoever JB, Shamir R, et al: Probiotics and preterm infants: A position paper by the European Society for Paediatric Gastroenterology Hepatology and Nutrition Committee on Nutrition and the European Society for Paediatric Gastroenterology Hepatology and Nutrition Working Group for Probiotics and Prebiotics.
-J Pediatr Gastroenterol Nutr 70(5):664–680, 2020. doi: 10.1097/MPG.0000000000002655
+2. 2. van den Akker CHP, van Goudoever JB, Shamir R, et al. Probiotics and preterm infants: A position paper by the European Society for Paediatric Gastroenterology Hepatology and Nutrition Committee on Nutrition and the European Society for Paediatric Gastroenterology Hepatology and Nutrition Working Group for Probiotics and Prebiotics.
+J Pediatr Gastroenterol Nutr.
+2020;70(5):664–680. doi:10.1097/MPG.0000000000002655

 Key Points